 What would happen if I rowed 5k a Day for 30 Consecutive Days?

 So, why did I choose this as my latest Exercise Experiment?
+To start out my Concept 2 Rower got delivered.
 To start, I’m not a great rower.
 I like blaming my height (5’7”), but the truth is there are people shorter than me who row dramatically quicker.
 It’s a bit confusing though because if we are simply going off body size, I should also be sub-par at the Assault Bike too when compared to larger competitors.
 But I can produce more power on the bike (in both sprints and sustainable efforts) than anyone I train with regularly, even the big dawgs.
 And in body weight-bearing cyclical…well that’s my jam: double unders, running, etc.

 And there’s something else you should know about me.
 I have a massive training volume in running, biking and double unders.
 I’m talking total volume, in terms of mileage or reps.
 I competed in triathlon for two years in college, and built as far as a Half Ironman: 1.2 mile swim, 56 mile bike and a 13.1 mile run.
 I also did 15,000 Double Unders in 30 Days.